Auto Insurance:

 3. Comprehensive Coverage

-Protects your car from damage that isn’t caused by a collision.
+Comprehensive covers damage to your vehicle that is not caused by a collision.

 Theft